renegyetvai/AverageGradeCalculator/README.md

-# AverageGradeCalculator
+# AverageGradeCalculator Application
-A small JavaFX based program to calculate the grade point average
+A small JavaFX-based application to calculate the grade point average of students of different types of schools.